amrut-asm/tap-create/README.md

 # tap-create
 Creates tap devices and sets up a NAT

-#### If you're using ethernet this is NOT what you want, setup a real bridge instead (this is a NAT)
+#### If you're using ethernet then this is NOT what you want, setup a real bridge instead (this is a NAT)

 #### This was written because I wanted easier access to QEMU VMs since the default SLIRP networking is quite limited